oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * The service worker MUST initiate the OAuth 2.0 Authorization Code grant with PKCE itself.
 * The service worker MUST intercept the authorization code when the *authorization server* redirects to the application.
 * The service worker implementation MUST then initiate the token request itself.
-* The service worker MUST not transmit tokens, authorization codes or PKCE secrets (e.g. code verifier) to the frontend application.
+* The service worker MUST NOT transmit tokens, authorization codes or PKCE code verifier to the frontend application.
-* The service worker MUST block authorization requests and token requests initiating from the frontend application in order to avoid any front-end side-channel for getting tokens: the only way of starting the authorization flow should be through the service worker.
+* The service worker MUST block authorization requests and token requests initiating from the frontend application in order to avoid any front-end side-channel for getting tokens.
+The only way of starting the authorization flow should be through the service worker.
 This protects against re-authorization from XSS-injected code.
 * The application MUST register the Service Worker before running any code interacting with the user.

 See {{token-storage-service-worker}} for details on storing tokens from the Service Worker.